+State of Iowa

-Iowa Purchasing Card Program Policy and Procedures Manual
+Statewide Purchasing Card Program Manual

-This Manual is designed to help all participants in the State of Iowa Purchasing Card Program understand the roles, rules, and expectations to ensure compliance, security and program success.
-The State of Iowa reserves the right to amend, change or revise its purchasing card terms, conditions, policies and procedures at any time.
-Cardholders are responsible for being in compliance with current standards, regardless of Card issue date.
+This Manual is designed to help all participants in the State of Iowa Purchasing Card Program understand the roles, rules, and expectations to ensure compliance, security, and program success.
+The State of Iowa reserves the right to amend, change or revise it purchasing card terms, conditions, policies and procedures at any time.
+Cardholders are responsible for following current standards, regardless of Card issue date.